 Second, get inspired.

 After a few moments, I start with my journal.
 I read through several non-fiction books in a year, every morning.
 I read a section — sometimes a chapter, sometimes just a paragraph — and I copy out sentences or phrases that jump out at me.
-Then I’m reading my Bible and journalling my response to both my book and Bible reading.
+Sometimes I will also write down my own thoughts or responses to what I’m reading.

 This practice allows me to develop myself.
 I want to always be learning!
 The books I read can range from history texts to business techniques to motivational and self-help books.
 I’ve learned finance, the history of Chinese explorers, and the power of gratitude.
 Each selection I journal is inspiration I can draw from during the day.
 And writing it down helps me to remember and internalize what I’m learning.

 With inspiration fresh in my mind, I turn to my calendars and agendas.
 I check on my meal plan and pull out what I need for both breakfast and lunch.
 I remind myself of which activities I have scheduled for that day.
 And I begin my to-do list for the day.

 My to-do list has both my housekeeping chores, my appointments or activities on that day, and the specific steps I need to do to move my business and work projects forward.
 I note my top three priorities for both household management (my daily minimum maintenance) and the top two things I need to complete in my business.

 Wait, what’s daily minimum maintenance?
 I can’t take credit for this idea.
 Rachel of Home Sanctuary is my inspiration for Daily Minimum Maintenance.While she has a specific list, I’ve broken it down to a question.What three things do I need to do today, to feel like I did something today? #getorganized #newyearchallenge Click To Tweet